Market Crash 1929: Unveiling the Story

 Today, consumer spending constitutes over 70% of GDP.
 However, this spending creates no lasting value and an economy reliant on increasing debt is unsustainable.
 True prosperity lies in investing in capital goods, as China’s focus on infrastructure and manufacturing demonstrates.

-If historical patterns hold, the Dow could shed 90% from its all-time high of 14,000.
+If historical patterns hold, the Dow could shed 90% from its all-time high 14,000.
 The current scenario appears graver than the 1930s, with the possibility that March 2009 lows may not hold.

 Navigating Economic Crossroads: Lessons from Dow’s Historical Bottoms and Current Fragilities